Edward-lzl/Edward_lzl.github.io/_pages/about.md

 # 🔥 News

 <li><strong>[Nov.
-2025]&nbsp;🎉🎉</strong>Graduated with a Ph.D. from the LEVIR Lab at Beihang University and joined the AI for Science group at Shanghai AI Laboratory, working with Prof. Lei Bai.
+2025]&nbsp;🎉🎉</strong>Graduated with a Ph.D. from the LEVIR Lab at Beihang University and joined the AI for Science group at Shanghai AI Laboratory, working with Prof. Lei Bai.</li>
 <li><strong>[Jun.
 2025]&nbsp;🎉🎉</strong>One paper is accepted by <strong style="color: red;">TGRS</strong> (<strong>IF=8.6, Q1</strong>) in 2025.</li>
 <li><strong>[Jun.
 2025]&nbsp;🎉🎉</strong>One paper is accepted by <strong style="color: red;">IEEE IGARSS 2025</strong> (Oral, in Brisbane, Australia).</li>
 <li><strong>[Jan.
 2025]&nbsp;🎉🎉</strong>One paper is accepted by <strong style="color: red;">CVPR 2025</strong> (Highlight, in Nashville TN).</li>